Dignity through self-sufficiency

 The family becomes self-sufficient.
 Independence and dignity are restored.

-The first female calf is passed to a neighbor, and this passing on of the gift continues with each pass-on ensuring that the project continues to grow indefinitely.
+The first female calf is passed to a neighbour, and this passing on of the gift continues with each pass-on ensuring that the project continues to grow indefinitely.

 Flavia lives with her two children.
 Before she got her Msaada cow, they lived in abject poverty.